WOOF UNIVERSITY, LLC

 Remove the Reward for Jumping.

 Dogs jump to get your attention.
-Telling them "No!" or putting your hands on them to push them Off of you gives them attention and REWARDS THEM FOR JUMPING!
+Telling them "No!" or putting your hands on them to push them away gives them attention and REWARDS THEM FOR JUMPING!
 Fold your arms so they can't grab at your hands.
 Turn away from your dog so you're not looking at them.
 Move your hip slightly into their space.
 (Moving away encourages them to jump more).
 Say "OFF!" and wait.
 When all of their paws are on the ground, give them CALM attention.
 Soothing petting and low-key praise.

 Anticipate and Redirect Jumping.

-It's pretty predictable when your dog is going to jump.
-They jump when they are excited.
-They are especially excited when you come home, when guests first come in, and when children run and squeal.
 Manage the environment to prevent practicing the jumping behavior.
 Keep your dog behind a baby gate or in a crate or on a leash (supervised only) when you or someone else come into the home or when children are playing until your dog is trained to not jump.
 Wait until they've calmed down to let them out.
-If your dog runs to jump on you, put one foot and one hand in front of you like a crossing guard signaling "STOP!" and tell them to "Sit".
-Praise and pet when they do.

-Another option is to keep a toy or box of treats at the door.
+Keep a toy or box of treats at the door.
 When you or a guest come inside, scatter treats on the floor or toss the toy for the dog to redirect their energy onto something else.
 This is management AND training.

 Set up training sessions to teach your dog what to do instead of jumping.